Paraguay–United States relations: The restoration of democracy

-U.S. relations with Stroessner soured over the next five years, as Washington grew ever more vocal about his regime's human rights abuses.
-The collapse of Soviet power in the late 1980s also relieved the United States of any strategic interest in propping up anti-communist dictators in Latin America.
-When Andrés Rodríguez moved to topple Stroessner in February 1989, Washington adopted a cautious stance and subtly departed from its traditional policy of opposing military takeovers in the Americas.
+U.S. relations with Stroessner soured beginning with the 1976 election of President Jimmy Carter.
+Washington grew ever more vocal about Stroessner's human rights abuses.
+In a 1980 landmark ruling, a United States court found the Stroesser regime kidnapped and fatally tortured 17-year-old Joelito Filártiga, affirming U.S. jurisdiction over certain violations of human rights governed by international law.
+Meanwhile, the collapse of Soviet power in the late 1980s relieved the United States of any strategic interest in propping up anti-communist dictators in Latin America.
+When General Andrés Rodríguez moved to topple the regime in February 1989, Washington lent Stroessner no support and did not criticize the military coup, as it had done before.
 After driving Stroessner into exile and assuming the presidency, Rodríguez pledged to restore democracy in Paraguay, a goal the United States embraced.
 Rodríguez presided over constitutional changes, including a single-term limit for the presidency that bans re-election after five years of service.
-Accordingly, he stepped down in 1993 in favor of Juan Carlos Wasmosy, who won what former U.S. President Jimmy Carter and other international observers regarded as Paraguay's first free and fair election in more than 50 years.
-Each Paraguayan president since that time has left office after no more than five years of service.
+Accordingly, he stepped down in 1993 in favor of Juan Carlos Wasmosy, who won what Carter and other international observers regarded as Paraguay's first free and fair election in more than 50 years.
+Each Paraguayan president since that time has left office after no more than five years of service, though all but one have belonged to the Colorado Party.